encoredev/encore/docs/other/vs-heroku.md

 ---
 seotitle: Encore compared to Heroku
-seodesc: See how Encore's backend development platform lets you avoid the growing pains often experienced when trying to scale an application using Heroku.
+seodesc: See how the Encore Backend Development Platform lets you avoid the growing pains often experienced when trying to scale an application using Heroku.
 title: Encore compared to Heroku
 subtitle: Get the convenience you want, without limitations
 ---